Empowering Communities Programme

 The Investing in Communities Fund (ICF) is a new streamlined communities fund that is delivered as part of the Empowering Communities Programme.
 The fund reflects our commitment to investing in communities so that they can develop the resources and resilience to decide their own aspirations, priorities and solutions in response.
 The fund will support our most disadvantaged or fragile communities, to tackle poverty in all its forms on their own terms.

-The fund aims to empower communities enabling them to tackle poverty, inequality and disadvantage on their own terms, in turn supporting inclusive growth.
+The fund aims to empower communities enabling them to tackle poverty, inequality and rural disadvantage on their own terms, in turn supporting inclusive growth.
 The fund promotes a more responsive, community-led, place-based approach.
 One that is flexible and can adapt to existing and emerging community issues, circumstances and priorities.

 This new fund supports a range of activity through a staged funding approach, enabling communities to: